 Using chemical-based drain cleaning products may pose their own set of problems you might altogether like to avoid.
 These include:

-- Reaction of some drain clearing products with aluminum, giving off unhealthy gases from out your drain
+- The reaction of some drain clearing products with aluminum, giving off unhealthy gases from out your drain

 - Solidification further down your piping that can’t be easily removed

-- Mixture with other household cleaners causing pipe bursting
+- Mixture with other household cleaners causes pipe bursting

 - Liquid, foam, and gel cleaners aren’t as effective while also potentially damaging your piping

-The hazards that come with using chemical-based cleaners can be prevented if you use snaking, hydro jetting, or more eco-friendly DIY methods of drain clearing and cleaning instead.
+The hazards of using chemical-based cleaners can be prevented if you use snaking, hydro jetting, or more eco-friendly DIY methods of drain clearing and cleaning instead.